Ovorp/Dev_Mountain_Personal_Project_mobile_app/README.md

 figure out a way to store the image data on the database.
 And the get requests

 need to create the trip components

+maybe write one endpoint that gets all the user information, trips, people, picture, etc...